Tennessee Ernie Ford: Personal life

 Ford was married to Betty Heminger from September 18, 1942, until her death on February 26, 1989.
 They had two sons: Jeffrey Buckner "Buck" Ford (born 1950); and Brion Leonard Ford (born 1952, in San Gabriel, California), who died on October 24, 2008, in White House, Tennessee, of lung cancer, aged 56.
 In 1980 Ford lived in the Smoke Tree neighborhood of Palm Springs, California.

 Less than four months after Betty's death in 1989, Ford married again.
 On September 28, 1991, he suffered severe liver failure at Dulles Airport, shortly after leaving a state dinner at the White House, hosted by then-President George H. W. Bush.
 Ford died in H. C. A. Reston Hospital Center, in Reston, Virginia, on October 17.
-Ford was interred at Alta Mesa Memorial Park, Palo Alto, California.
+Ford was interred at Alta Mesa Memorial Park in Palo Alto, California.

 His second wife, Beverly Wood Ford (1921–2001), died 10 years after Ernie; her body was interred with his.

-Ford was a member of the Bohemian Club.
+Ford was a member of the Pi Kappa Alpha fraternity, Epsilon Zeta chapter at East Tennessee State University as well as the Bohemian Club.